A congenital nevus is a mole that you’re born with. These moles can be large or small, have hair growing out of them, or change over time.

 On a newborn child, this means that a nevus that measures 2 inches across is considered a giant one.
 However, because the head grows somewhat less than the rest of the body, a nevus that measures 3 inches across on the head of a newborn is also classified as giant.

-Giant nevi are relatively rare, occurring in roughly 1 out of 20,000 live births.
+Giant nevi are relatively rare, occurring in roughly

 A doctor might classify a congenital nevus as large if it:

 - is larger than the palm of the child’s hand

 - is not removable by a single surgical cut

 - covers a large part of the head, legs, or arms